GDelevoye/SMSN/README.md

 Only SP2-C2 (Sequel I) has been tested yet, but the others should work too.

 > See [here](https://github.com/PacificBiosciences/kineticsTools/pull/71) for more info.

-## In case of installation problems

-In case problems (installation is too long, solving environment is taking forever, dependencies are broken):

-1. Don't install smsn in an already existing environment !
-2. Use [mamba](https://github.com/mamba-org/mamba) if conda is really slow.
-See  https://github.com/conda/conda/issues/7239 for more info .
-3. Delete conda-forge and conda-metachannel from your channels
-4. Use a strict channel priority using  *conda config --set channel_priority false*
-5. Update conda through *conda update -n base conda* (Tested with *conda 4.10.1*)
-6. In your conda configuration, set the "defaults" conda channel at highest priority, followed by the "bioconda" channel, and remove all the others

 # References